shayan22h/FootballAdmin/README.md

 The N number of teams based on the number of captains are randomly generated

 v0.3 -> DisplayHandler Implemented:
-The final Outcome has to be displayed into an excel file.
+The final Outcome has to be displayed in html file.

 v1.0 -> Tested and working version of all the components (fully functioning application based on the Requirements)